svtk/AtomicKotlinCourse/Programming Basics/String Templates/Exercise 3/task.md

 ## String Templates (#3)

 Write a function `show()` with parameters `i: Int`, `s: String`, `c: Char` and `d: Double`.
-On the console, the function displays the value of each parameter on its own line: first the name of the identifier, a colon and space, and then the value of that identifier.
-Surround the string value with double quotes and the char value with single quotes.
+On the console, `show()` displays the value of each parameter on its own line: first the name of the identifier, then a colon and a space, and then the value of that identifier.
+Surround the `String` value with double quotes and the char value with single quotes.

 Sample output: